SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

   This affects only the particles treatment, which will dynamically assign threads.
   Note that fields are always statically assigned to threads.

-* **Have small patches**.
+* **Have small patches, not tiny patches**.
+  Small patches are beneficial to effective load balancing but increase synchronization costs.
+  Use small patches if your case is strongly imbalanced and strongly benefit from dynamic load balancing.
+  Use larger patches otherwise.
+  The balance between the two is yours to figure out.
   Be aware that the minimum size of patch depends on the order of the numerical methods you use.
-  For typical order 2, the minimum size is 5 cells per dimension.
+  For typical order 2, the minimum size is 6 cells per dimension.
   This allows good cache use, and good load distribution between threads.
   Warning: it is commonly advised to use larger patches if more than half of your simulation domain is empty of particles.